ronoevan/Mid-term-Project/README.md

-# Data Exploratory of Car Sales on ebay
+# Data Exploration and Visualization of Car Sales on ebay

 ## Mid-term-Project March 2023 For the Ironhack, Berlin
 ## By Evans and Festus